Chocolate Cereal

 Ideas for Use:

-• Ice Cream: Sprinkle crushed chocolate cereal over a bowl of vanilla or chocolate ice cream.
-Add whipped cream and a cherry for a sundae-like treat.
+• Ice Cream: Sprinkle crushed chocolate-cereal over a bowl of vanilla or chocolate ice cream.
+Top with whipped cream and a cherry for a sundae-like treat.

 • Cakes and Cupcakes: Use as a decorative and tasty topping for frosting on cakes or cupcakes.